rickchung/rickchung.github.io/about.markdown

 # Objective

-I'm on the job market now!
 Looking for teaching or postdoc research fellow in CSE, applied science, informatics, etc.

 # Education